uvhat/krita_clipping_layers/README.md

 srcA8: 0 0 0 0 1 1 1 1 2 2 2 2 3 3 3 3 2 2 2 2 1 1 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 resA8: 0 0 0 0 1 1 1 1 2 2 2 2 3 3 3 3 2 2 3 3 2 2 3 3 2 2 3 3 3 3 2 2 2 2 1 1 1 1 0 0 0 0
 ```
-as you can see, we have uneven result on overlaped area as 3 3 2 2 3 3 2 2 3 3 2 2 3 3 - this is our retina pattern artifacts.
+as you can see, we have uneven result on overlaped area as 3 3 2 2 3 3 2 2 3 3 2 2 3 3 - this is our retina pattern artifacts. precision error here is 1/256

 in 16 bit space same gradient have more different values:
 ```